Zhen-Dong/Magic-Me/README.md

 > We provide a new framework for video generation with customized identity.
 With a pre-trained ID token, the user would be able to generate any video clips with the specified identity.
 We propose a series of controllable Video generation and editing methods.
 The first release includes Customized Diffusion (VCD).
 > It includes three novel components that are essential for high-quality ID preservation: 1) an ID module trained with the cropped identity by prompt-to-segmentation to disentangle the ID information and the background noise for more accurate ID token learning; 2) a text-to-video (T2V) VCD module with 3D Gaussian Noise Prior for better inter-frame consistency and 3) video-to-video (V2V) Face VCD and Tiled VCD modules to deblur the face and upscale the video for higher resolution.
 >
-> **We provide a library of pre-trained library with 20 characters.
+> **We provide a library of pre-trained library with 24 characters.
 You can ask those characters to do anything with text description.
-You can also train your own characters with the provided scripts.**
+You can also customize your own characters such as your friends, families and pets with the provided scripts.**
 >
 >
 [![arXiv](https://img.shields.io/badge/arXiv-2402.09368-b31b1b.svg)](https://arxiv.org/abs/2402.09368)